krry/atmanaut.me/content/posts/a-call-to-unism.md

 While I often fail to fully engage with the world as an individuated drop of loving awareness swimming in an ocean of same, I do sometimes achieve the pinnacle of interface between myself and the world: no interface.
 And I will continue to improve.

 Either way I am going on record  here as an **Un-ist**.
 Now that I have claimed an identity that could apply to a plurality, "I" have become "we".
-I think I speak for the Un-ists when I invite you to help us to develop and fulfill this simple Un-it of philosophy.
+We Un-ists invite you to help us to develop and fulfill this simple Un-it of philosophy.

 ## Un-ism